-The performance of the proposed scheme was evaluated on the AURORA 2 task (Hirsch and Pearce, 2000).
+The performance of the proposed scheme was evaluated on the AURORA 2 task [20].
 AURORA 2 is a small vocabulary digit string recognition task.
 As the vocabulary size (excluding silence) is only eleven (one to nine, plus zero and oh) the number of word pairs is small (66 including silence) making it suitable for the proposed scheme.
 The utterances in this task are one to seven digits long based on the TIDIGITS database with noise artificially added.
 The clean training data was used to train the acoustic models.
 This comprises 8440 utterances from 55 male and 55 female speakers.
-Two forms of front-end were examined, one HTK-based, the other ETSI-based (Hirsch and Pearce, 2000).
-For both front-ends a 39 dimensional feature vector consisting of 12 MFCCs appended with the zeroth cepstrum, delta and delta-delta coefficients was used.
+Two forms of front-end were examined, one HTK-based, the other ETSIbased [20].
+For both front-ends 39 dimensional feature vector consisting of 12 MFCCs appended with the zeroth cepstrum, delta and delta-delta coefficients was used.
 These differ slightly from the standard parameterisations and perform slightly worse.
 However this form of front-end allows VTS compensation to be applied to compensate the acoustic models.
 The acoustic models are 16 emitting state whole word digit models, with 3 mixtures per state and silence and inter-word pause models.
 All three test sets, A,B and C, were used for evaluating the schemes.
 For sets A and B, there were a total of 8 noise conditions (4 in each) at 5 different SNRs, 0dB to 20dB.
 For test set C there were two additional noise conditions at the same range of SNRs.
 In addition to background additive noise convolutional distortion was added to test set C. Test set A was used as the development set for tuning parameters.

-For all the VTS schemes the same procedure as in (Li et al., 2007) was used.
+For all the VTS schemes the same procedure as in [7] was used.
 An initial estimate of the background additive noise for each utterance was obtained using the first and last 20 frames of the utterance.
 This was then used as the noise model for VTS compensation and each utterance recognised.
 This hypothesis was used to estimate a per-utterance noise model in an ML-fashion.
 The final recognition output used this ML-estimated noise model for VTS compensation.

-Where SVM rescoring was used, the SVMs were trained on a subset of the training data available for test set A. This is multi-style data characterized by different noise/SNR conditions with 422 sentences available for each condition (a subset of all the training data).
+Where SVM rescoring was used, the SVMs were trained on a subset of the multi-style training data available for the noise conditions and SNRs in test set A. For each of the noise/SNR conditions there are 422 sentences (a subset of all the training data).
 For the SVMs training only three of the four available noise conditions (N2-N4) and three of the five SNRs 10dB, 15dB and 20dB were used.
 This allows the generalisation of the SVM to unseen noise conditions to be evaluated on test set A as no data from noise condition N1 and SNRs 5dB and 0dB were used.
-Note this makes the SVM experiments hard to compare with other approaches where none of the multi-style training data was used.
+Note this makes the

+SVM experiments hard to compare with other approaches where none of the multi-style training data was used.
 However the baseline VTS experiments are comparable.
 For all experiments the SVMs were built using the top 1500 dimensions of $\phi(\tilde{\mathbf{Y}}i; \lambda)$ ranked using the Fisher ratio.